tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 Aside from using this script to describe tandem content (see Figs and Tables in Sauvage et al. 2023), you could:

+*Develop the code further to merge non-overlapping tandems separated by short distances (e.g. by less than 100-200bp)

-Use File 1 to filter high tandem reads from raw sequence file (e.g. identify reads with trprop > 70% and exclude them for assembly)
+*Use File 1 to filter high tandem reads from raw sequence file (e.g. identify reads with trprop > 70% and exclude them for assembly)

-Create a tandem trimmer based on locations reported in File 3 (e.g. trim sequences' 5' and 3' edges prior to assembly)
+*Create a tandem trimmer based on locations reported in File 3 (e.g. trim sequences' 5' and 3' edges prior to assembly)

 # How to cite this script